MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 ```

 ### -ShowUpdateAvailability
-Specifies to display available update informaiton for a specific Windows App
+Specifies to display available update information for a specific Windows App.

 ```yaml
 Type: SwitchParameter